DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_alpha-beta-peer-reviews.md

 They can help you understand if there's anything you need to change or improve in a service before you move to the next phase.

 You can also use them as a measure against the Service Standard before you have a service assessment.
-If you're doing this, it's a good idea to arrange your peer review in the middle of a phase.
+If you're doing this, it's a good idea to arrange your peer review in the middle of the phase you're in.

 ## When to book an alpha or beta peer review